 According to Breastfeeding Online, it only takes 24 to 72 hours before fenugreek increases a nursing mother’s milk supply.

-According to a study from the University of the Philippines’ Department of Pediatrics, mothers of preterm babies who consumed moringa capsules found that their milk production increased by 152 to 176%.
+According to a study from the University of the Philippines’ Department of Paediatrics, mothers of preterm babies who consumed moringa capsules found that their milk production increased by 152 to 176%.
 That’s great news for mothers struggling with low milk supply issues.

 Plenty of us overlook something as simple as staying hydrated.
 Drinking enough (or not enough) water can make a huge difference to your milk supply, so make sure that you drink a glass of water before and after feeding your baby.

-According to Parenting, the monounsaturated fats found in certain nuts (e.g. almonds, macadamia nuts) can make your milk richer.
+The monounsaturated fats found in certain nuts (e.g. almonds, macadamia nuts) can make your milk richer.
 Nuts are rich in vitamins, minerals, and calories, making them a great source of nutrients.

 8. Green Papaya